Policies

 7.9 Monitoring

-7.10.2 Customer must ensure that the use or installation of third party products, licenses and access keys on ITA PARATUS products or services complies with the legal obligations, limitations, rights of use or any other legal requirements established by the third party provider and/or supplier of such products, licenses and keys.
-It is the Customer's responsibility to familiarize itself with these requirements.
+7.10.2 The Client must ensure that the use or installation of third-party products, licenses, and access keys inInternet Technologies Angola, S.A. products or services complies with the legal obligations, limitations, rights of use, or any other legal requirements established by the third-party supplier and/or supplier of such products, licenses, and keys.
+It is the Customer’s responsibility to familiarize themselves with these requirements.

 7.11.
 Service definitions